ms/buildtogether.tech/src/automation.md

 fresh copy of the project out of version control, build it, re-run all the tests, and post the results to the project's blog, web site, and mailing list.

-Research has proven the benefits of CI <cite>Hilton2016</cite>.
+Research has proven the benefits of CI [% b Hilton2016 %].
 It acts as a "heartbeat" for the project: as soon as anything goes wrong, everyone knows.
 It also encourages good development practices: if someone checks something in that doesn't compile, run, or pass the project's tests, everyone will know very